2013 MGSA Constantinides Memorial Translation Prize

 The MGSA is pleased to announce the 2013 Constantinides Memorial Translation Prize Competition for original, new translations into English of a literary work published in Modern Greek.
 A prize of $500 will be awarded for a piece of Modern Greek literature (poetry, prose, theatre) translated into English.
 We welcome work by scholars of Modern Greek and other fields and languages as well as creative writers, students, and anyone knowledgeable of Greek and English engaged in the work of translation.

-The winner will be formally announced and congratulated at the MGSA 2013 Symposium of November 14-16, 2013 at Indiana University in Bloomington, Indiana.
-The MGSA Executive Director will mail the $500 award to the winner.
+The winner was formally announced and congratulated at the MGSA 2013 Symposium of November 14-16, 2013 at Indiana University in Bloomington, Indiana.